framestd/sledge/README.md

 ## Keep your code on the cutting edge
 ### Learn by examples
-You can add preprocessors to your markup -- here goes whatever you need to tell the compiler.
+You can add preprocessors to your markup, here goes whatever you need to tell the compiler.
 Preprocessor are denoted with the `@` operator.
 Here is an example for a page called `getstarted.frame`
 ```html
 @load: rel-"panes" src-"path/to/pane.yml"
 @load: rel-"dest" href-"this/folder/for/compiled/markup/"